Treatment Options for Librium

 - Continuing to use the drug despite negative effects on life, career, family, etc.

-- Craving for Librium
+- Craving for Librium.

-- Experiencing withdrawal symptoms when going without the drug
+- Experiencing withdrawal symptoms when going without the drug.

 - Inpatient treatment: In an inpatient treatment program, the person remains at the treatment facility 24 hours a day for the duration of treatment.
-Inpatient treatment is particularly useful for individuals undergoing withdrawal management from benzodiazepines and is also advantageous for individuals who have a number of potential high risk factors for relapse during the initial recovery phase.
+Inpatient treatment is particularly useful for individuals undergoing withdrawal management from benzodiazepines and is also advantageous for individuals who have a number of potential high-risk factors for relapse during the initial recovery phase.
 Individuals who live in homes or areas with high rates of drug abuse, have a peer group that abuses drugs, who are in abusive relationships, or have other toxic environmental factors may wish to initially begin their treatment in an inpatient unit to isolate themselves from conditions that increase the probability of relapse.
-Those who have attempted rehab before and relapsed as well as those with co-occurring medical or mental health disorders should also likely opt for inpatient care.
+Those who have attempted rehab before and relapsed as well as those with co-occurring medical or mental health disorders should also consider inpatient care.

 - Outpatient treatment: Most individuals will engage in outpatient treatment for the bulk of their recovery.
 Even individuals who initially choose inpatient treatment will not remain in an inpatient unit for the entire duration of their recovery.
 Inpatient treatment programs are time-limited, and withdrawal management programs are typically terminated once the withdrawal process is under control or completed.
 Many individuals can choose to use outpatient treatment programs for the entire duration of their treatment.
 Inpatient and outpatient treatment programs have specific advantages; however, both are effective.

+- Therapy: Substance use disorder therapy should focus on the issues that drove the substance use, the development of positive thinking and coping abilities, stress management, the prevention of relapse, and psychoeducation.
+Therapy can be performed on an individual or group basis.
 Individual therapy has the advantage of being focused, tailored to the specific needs of the individual, private, and allows the individual to disclose most information without fear that it will be released to others.
 Group therapy has the advantage of allowing the person to learn from others, develop important peer relationships, and get different points of view.
 It is often less expensive than individual therapy.

-- Social support groups: These are not formal therapy groups in that they are not run by professional, licensed, trained therapists.
+- Mutual support groups: These are not formal therapy groups in that they are not run by professional, licensed, trained therapists.
 Instead, these groups are run by other individuals with the same or similar presenting problems, such as a substance use disorder.
-Twelve-Step groups are examples of social support groups (e.g., Alcoholics Anonymous, Narcotics Anonymous, etc.).
+Twelve-step groups are examples of social support groups (e.g., Alcoholics Anonymous, Narcotics Anonymous, etc.).
 Other social support groups include community-centered support groups, sober living homes, and even private groups that likeminded individuals form on their own.
 These groups are ongoing, offer positive social support, and often have their own structured programs of recovery.